 Philosophy of Science of Mind and the Centres for Spiritual Living were established in 1927 by Dr. Ernest Holmes.
 Dr. Holmes recognized a thread of truth within many religions and he sought to pull that thread loose from strict dogmas and traditions.

 While this New Thought practice is young, the philosophy of Science of Mind has roots in much older teachings like Christianity and Judaism.
 Similar to these and other monotheistic teachings, SOM believes in a universal creator that is loving and all-inclusive.

-Science of Mind’s philosophy is laid out in a simple set of beliefs found here.
+Philosophy of Science of Mind’s is laid out in a simple set of beliefs found here.
 The essence of the teaching is that this universe is the creation of a single, all-encompassing intelligence, and we are each an individualization of God’s spirit.

 Living in God

 God is within us, as we are within God.
 Our soul continues for eternity within the almighty’s expanse.
 Heaven and hell are not places we go; they are states of mind.
 We experience heaven within ourselves, within our awareness and we develop compassion and morality as we naturally learn the truth of our inner purity and goodness.

 All things in the universe are inherently good and imperatively united within God’s loving presence.
 Every person has access to God’s mind and we can each experience the revelation of truth through our close contact with God.

 In SOM we express the need to be aligned with reality and that means that nothing we can do could ever separate us from God.
 No mistake is capable of removing us from grace because grace is the universal state.
 Love is the only means of learning from our trespasses.